clean-code-craft-tcq-1/reimagined-design-patterns-Karthick-Yocto/README.md

 - Write a short summary for each of the four patterns, about half a page for each pattern (rather less than more).

 > Do not add diagrams, and do not try to give a complete description of the patterns as found in the books.
 Rather think of how you would explain the essential ideas of these patterns in a few sentences to a colleague while drinking coffee.
+>

+**Adapter Pattern:
+          -Adapter pattern works as a transulator between two incompatible interfaces.
+          -This pattern involves function called adater which is responsible for communication between two independent or incompatible interface.

+**Problem statement:
+    Whenever try to communicate with two application in two different platform (32-bit and 64-bit), then we need interface(Trasulator).

+      A( 32- bit)      ----Transulator(Adapter)----- B( 64 - bit)
+**Advantages:
+  -Helps to acheive two independent process communication